Guide for First-Year Students

 Advanced placement credit will be awarded for students who achieve the requisite scores on the AP Biology or IB Higher Level Biology exams.
 Biology 20 credit will be awarded for an AP Bio score of 4 or IB-HL Biology score of 6.
 Biology 21 credit will be provided with an AP Biology score of 5 or IB-HL Biology score of 7.

-All biology majors will take the biology ‘gateway’ courses, Biology 201L and 202L, regardless of AP BIO credit.
+All biology majors will take the biology introductory courses, Biology 201L and 202L, regardless of AP BIO credit.
 These courses will introduce the three foundations of modern biology: molecular biology, genetics and evolution.
-The courses will take you deep into the topics, beyond AP Bio, and provide a foundation for other advanced courses in biology.
+You will go deep into the topics, beyond AP Bio, and build a foundation for other advanced courses in biology.

 In addition, advanced placement is possible in chemistry, math and physics, depending on your exam scores and by the decision of the respective departments.
 Students who place out of the first year of chemistry or math will not have to retake those courses for the biology major.